arjit-32/Computer-Science-Primer/src/content/articles/ui-8.md

 ---
 title: Final UI/UX Design
-meta_title: Final UI/UX Design Process in 2025
+meta_title: Final UI/UX Design Process | CS Primer
 description: Discover the process of refining and finalizing UI/UX designs.
 Learn how to bring your concepts to life and create intuitive, user-friendly designs.
 A guide for designers in 2025.
 author: Arjit Sharma
 series: ["ui"]